A Guide to Accruals Accounting

 Prepayments vs Accruals

-Prepayments are different from accruals in that they are a form of cash payment in advance for goods or services that have not yet been received; they are prepaid expenses.
+Prepayments differ from accruals in that they are cash payments made in advance for goods or services that have not yet been received; they are prepaid expenses.

 On the other hand, accruals are adjustments made to account for revenue and expenses that have been incurred but not yet paid for.
 Prepayments affect a business’s cash flow because you have already paid for something, while accruals do not because they have not been paid for yet.